cyberid41/reacterminator/README.md

 </body>
 ```

-Then let reacterminator do the chores:
+Then let reacterminator do the work:
 ```
 $ reacterminator convert example.html
 ```